-To receive an excused absence, students must utilize a homework sheet to check-out of school prior to leaving.
+To receive an excused absence, students may utilize a homework sheet to check out of school before leaving.
 They will have teachers list all of their homework assignments on the form and sign it.
 The student will then take the form to the office, for the attendance secretary to mark the absence as excused.
 If the absence was unexpected, the student must get a homework form and follow the same procedures of getting all missing work listed and signed by each teacher, as well as checked off at the office.
-Students shall take a copy of the form, before turning it into the office.
+Students will keep the homework form with them as a list of work that needs to be done or made up.